awarmanf/simple_mailer_gui/Readme.md

 - Recipient Address Check
 - Sender Check

 It supports SASL and TLS security and of coure some regex to check the validity of the email address.

+>Those features available on version 1.1

 Another thing it has an encrypted config file which containts your signature and your email accounts.
 So you don't need memorize all email passwords only need one masterkey to read the config.

 Python version: 2.7